asrithhep/Anomaly-detection-with-transformer-model-in-HEP/README.md

 - ROOT and Dask for efficient HEP data handling
 - matplotlib, seaborn for visualization
 - tensorflow for implementing the Transformer model
 - TMVA TensorFlow batch generators for scalable input pipeline
+- use container : gitlab-registry.cern.ch/asradhak/ml_cern_ch_docker_image@sha256:e97a96db2ff0bcb7270a22d943679a2e0483d26fcfcf650028c7ce6e39522ca0

 ### How to run